 If you’re selling a business in the Tampa FL — or a nearby city like St. Petersburg or Clearwater — it’s easy to make mistakes.

 Most business sales are confidential, meaning most business owners have a hazy understanding of what it takes to sell a business at full value.
 When they attempt to list their business, they end up making errors.
-As a result, they either struggle to sell their business or they leave money on the table.
+As a result, they either struggle to sell their business or leave money on the table.

 So, if you’re getting ready to sell a business in the Tampa Bay area, avoid the following mistakes…